developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ## Create a Trusted Certificate

 This section describes how to generate a trusted certificate (`.pfx` file) for [importing into StageNow](#createatrusteddevice) to facilitate Trusted Staging.
-This processes uses [OpenSSL](https://www.openssl.org/docs/faq.html) and its command-line interface (CLI) to create the certificate and Certificate Signing Request (CSR) for submission to a certificate authority for signing. **A familiarity with use of command-line tools is required**.
+This processes uses [OpenSSL](https://www.openssl.org/docs/faq.html) and its command-line interface (CLI) to create the certificate and Certificate Signing Request (CSR) for submission to a certificate authority for signing.

+> **Before beginning, [download OpenSSL](https://www.openssl.org/source/)** and install it.

+**A familiarity with command-line tools is helpful for this section**.
 Learn more about [OpenSSL CLI commands](https://www.sslshopper.com/article-most-common-openssl-commands.html).

-> **Before beginning, please [download OpenSSL](https://www.openssl.org/source/)** and install it.

 -----

-#### To generate a private key
+#### To generate a trusted certificate:

 **NOTE**: To prepare an *existing* private key for CA submission, skip to Step 4.